cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - Expected precondition:
   - The IBC module on the provider chain received an acknowledgement of a `VSCPacket` on a channel owned by the provider CCV module.
 - Expected postcondition:
-  - The `UnbondValidators` method of the Staking module is invoked.
+  - The `UnbondValidators` method of the provider Staking module is invoked.
 - Error condition:
   - The ID of the channel on which the `VSCPacket` was sent is not mapped to a chain ID (in `channelToChain`).